Ed.D. in Educational Leadership

 d) What reasons do you have for pursuing a Ed.D. in Educational Leadership (K-12) at Sam Houston State University?

-Note: Applicants selected after the initial screening will be invited for an interview and writing sample exercise.
+Note: Applicants selected after the initial screening will be invited for an interview.

 Applicants should hold a master's degree in a related field, and the student's graduate GPA should be 3.5 or higher.
 In addition, three years of full-time professional experience in a credible school or agency is preferred.